aerdman1/henryhowler/docs/Gene Henry's Branch/dan-cindy/recollections-of-a-weakling-1.md

 Patrick froze, staring at me in disbelief.
 Then a slow, wicked grin spread across his face.

 “I can’t wait for Mom to get home.
-I’m going to tell her what you said—and you are in sooo much truble.”
+I’m going to tell her what you said—and you are in sooo much trouble.”

 I was doomed.
 Mom didn’t get home for another hour, and Patrick spent every minute gleefully reminding me of my impending doom.
 By the time she walked through the door, I was a nervous wreck.